School refusal and truancy

 - not understanding where things are - feeling lost at school

 - Parents being unreliable about when they pick up after school.
 Some parents are very late picking up their children, and the children feel they have been forgotten.

 - Parents' worries.
 If the parents show they are worried about the school refusal, the child is more likely to believe there is something to really be worried about.

-It is important to get the child back to school, because the longer he is away the harder it is likely to be.
+It is important to get the child back to school, because the longer the child is away the harder it is likely to be.
 Try to deal with the cause if you can work out what it is from the ideas above.

 Some other things you can try, depending on the cause -

-- You need to believe that your child will get over the problem and let your child know that you believe in him.
+- You need to believe that your child will get over the problem and let your child know that you believe that he will get through this.